openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/quiz_import.md

 #### Troubleshooting
-If the import shows an error, you will have to check manually again on your spreadsheet for empty or wrong values.
+If the import shows an error, you will have to check manually again on your spreadsheet for empty or wrong values (particularly check "question type" and "correctness" of the answers).
 Once you have manually corrected the issues, please redo steps 3 and 4.

+If the quiz is not imported at all, please make sure that the course section exists.
+Course sections are counted starting with 1.
+So, if your course only has 2 sections and the section number in the spreadsheet is 3, the quizzes for this section will not be imported.

+Quizzes on the platform and in the spreadsheet are not automatically synchronized.
+If a quiz is edited in the spreadsheet, it will have to be re-imported and the old quiz needs to be deleted.
+Do not delete quizzes once they have submissions.

 ![HPI Logo](../../../img/HPI_Logo.png)